ramos-bruna/MarineLitter_database/README.md

 # MarineLitter_database
-Relational database for Marine Litter data, connected with weather and social data.
+Relational database for Marine Litter data, connected with weather and beach use data.

 This database is designed for postgree SQL, using pgadmin.